More information about radiation therapy

 Chronic Lymphocytic Leukemia (CLL)

-Ask your doctor what side effects you can expect.
+Ask your treatment team what side effects you should look out for and what you can do about them.

 To learn more about how radiation is used to treat cancer, see Radiation Therapy.